-Our income-producing property portfolio includes 12 properties in Austria.
-Approximately 94% of the Austrian income-producing properties based on annualized lease payments at December 31, 2012 are located in the Province of Styria.
-Magna's Eurostar and Thondorf plants (our two largest income-producing properties globally account for approximately 16% of our total annualized lease payments) are located in the city of Graz, which is located approximately 170 kilometres south of Vienna.
-All the lease payments for properties in Austria are denominated in euros.
+Granite's income-producing property portfolio includes 12 properties in Austria.
+Approximately 97% of the Austrian income-producing properties based on annualized lease payments as at December 31, 2014 are located in the Province of Styria.
+Magna's Eurostar and Thondorf plants (Granite's two largest income-producing properties globally, accounting for approximately 17% of Granite's total annualized lease payments) are located in the city of Graz, which is located approximately 170 kilometres south of Vienna.
+The lease payments for properties in Austria are denominated in euros.